Counseling and Health contacts

-Paige Carambio is a clinical intern at counseling and health services.
-She received an AA from Bard College at Simon’s Rock, a BA in psychology from Simmons College and she was awarded her MA in Professional Psychology from MSPP.
+Paige Carambio is an advanced clinical intern returning to counseling and health services for a second year.
+She received an AA from Bard College at Simon’s Rock, a BA in psychology from Simmons College and she was awarded her MA in professional psychology from MSPP.
 She is currently a fourth year doctoral student at the Massachusetts School of Professional Psychology.
 She has worked with diverse populations across the lifespan in a wide variety of settings since beginning her graduate work in 2009.
 She primarily utilizes a positive, strength-based model that focuses on identifying and cultivating innate skills and past experiences to help students overcome stress and anxiety, depression, relationship issues, and trauma, among others.